 The Alachua Brain Bee is neuroscience based Q&A competition for high school students.
 Questions will be based on information found in Brain Facts and Neuroscience: Science of the Brain.
 Topics covered include neural development, learning and memory, emotions, sensations, movement, stress, aging, sleep, addiction, neuroanatomy, and neural disorders.
 The first place winner will qualify to attend the United States National Brain Competition in March.
 Depending on funding, the winner of the Brain Bee will receive money to travel to this event.

-A review session will be scheduled for September 23rd 2018.
-More information will be provided closer to the session.
+A review session will be held (date TBA) and more information will be provided closer to the session.

 How to Prepare – Study Materials

 - Recording devices are not allowed during the question and answer period.

 - You can only compete in one local Brain Bee per year.